reneuir/reneuir-web/cfp.md

 We welcome both "full" and "poster" submissions on the following topics, including but not limited to:

+* [ReNeuIR 2024 will host an efficiency oriented shared task](shared_task.html), all participants are invited to submit papers describing their approches and evaluating them.
 * Novel Neural IR (NIR) models that reach competitive quality but are designed to provide fast training or fast inference;
 * Efficient NIR models for decentralized IR tasks such as conversational search;
 * Strategies to speed up training or inference of existing NIR models;